GDSC-SWU/2025-Rewear-SolutionChallenge/README.md

 ## 📢 Project Introduction
 Rewear is a platform that encourages sustainable consumption by reducing fast fashion waste through clothing exchange and upcycling.

-When you have a lot of clothes in your closet, you usually throw them away or sell them secondhand.
-However, selling them secondhand can be too much of a hassle.
-For those who want to easily exchange clothes or have a new experience through upcycling, we provide a service through the Rewear app.
+When your closet is overflowing, the usual options are throwing things away or reselling, but secondhand selling can be tiresome and inconvenient.
+Rewear provides a simple and enjoyable way to exchange clothes and discover new value through upcycling — all in one service.

 ## 📌 Our Goal